 ARTICLE V: ELECTION

-Elections for the members of the EC shall be held during the fourth calendar quarter (or during UDurga Puja) of each election year.
+Elections for the members of the EC shall be held during the fourth calendar quarter (or during the annual Sharod Utsob ) of each election year.
 If the Election is held under Article V, Section 7 of the Constitution, then the rules in that section shall apply.

 The EC shall select three (3) members of the Election Commission, one of which shall be the Convener at least 30 calendar days before the date of the election and all responsibilities for conducting the election in accordance with the Constitution shall vest in the Election Commission.